Kimberly J. Benjamin, Founder & Managing Attorney

 Missouri Sex Offender Tier I

-Tier I Missouri sex offenders are those convicted of crimes like indecent exposure and sexual misconduct.
-According to HCS HB 999, although they must report to the Chief Law Enforcement Officer in person in their birth month, Tier I offenders are no longer included on the public list.
+Tier I sex offenders in Missouri are those convicted of crimes like indecent exposure and sexual misconduct.
+According to HCS HB 999, although they must report to the Chief Law Enforcement Official in person in their birth month, Tier I offenders are no longer included on the public list.
 For ten years, they can be found on a separate registry that is only accessible to law enforcement agencies.
 After five years with a clean record, they may file a petition for removal from the list in the circuit court division in the county where registration was required.